The Parking Space: Plot

-Jerry's car is missing again, and Kramer incessantly asks what happened.
-Tired of Kramer's nosiness, Jerry stonewalls him until he is forced to beg.
-Finding out that George and Elaine took the car to a flea market, Kramer incessantly asks why he wasn't invited.
-However, having invited his friend Mike over to watch a boxing match with Jerry, Kramer betrays that they talked behind Jerry's back.
-With the tables turned, Kramer forces Jerry to beg, and swear to secrecy, to find out that Mike called him a "phony".
+Kramer badgers Jerry over why his car is missing again, and Jerry makes him beg before divulging that George and Elaine drove it to a flea market, without inviting Kramer.
+With his friend Mike coming over to watch a boxing match, Kramer betrays that they talked behind Jerry's back, forcing Jerry to beg before divulging that Mike called him a "phony".

-Driving back with Elaine, George has a new hat but laments that he will disappoint women by inevitably taking it off.
-Elaine turns the rearview to appraise her new sunglasses, causing George to swerve and get rear-ended.
-Back at Jerry's building, George insists on finding street parking, claiming his entire family is constitutionally incapable of paying for garage parking.
+George drives back with a new hat, lamenting that he will disappoint women by inevitably taking it off.
+Elaine turns the rearview to herself, causing George to swerve and get rear-ended.
+Back at Jerry's building, George insists on street parking, claiming his entire family is constitutionally unable to pay for garage parking.
 A perfect parking space is open, but George dawdles to flaunt his supposed parallel parking talents, and half-backs into the space just as Mike, arriving, pulls half in forward.

-George and Mike argue, hitting an impasse over whether George ceded the space, or Mike muscled in.
-With neither backing down, George makes Elaine tell Jerry about the damage.
-Elaine swigs strong whiskey so she can make up a tall tale about a wild car chase to escape lawless, gun-toting teenagers in a "souped-up" convertible, seemingly eliciting Jerry's sympathy.
+George and Mike argue whether George ceded the space, or Mike muscled in.
+With neither backing down, George makes Elaine confess the damage to Jerry.
+Elaine swigs strong Scotch so she can make up a tall tale about a wild car chase to escape lawless, gun-toting teenagers in a "souped-up" convertible, seemingly eliciting Jerry's sympathy.

-Mike calls Jerry and Kramer down to intervene, and George is irked that Mike is on good terms with them both.
-The standoff draws a crowd, with Jerry, Kramer, and random bystanders all divided by their gut feelings.
-Elaine flaunts her elaborate sob story to George.
+George is irked that Mike is on good terms with both Jerry and Kramer, who get called down to intervene.
+The standoff draws a crowd, with everyone taking different sides.
 Kramer recriminates against George and Elaine for not inviting him, and George blames Jerry for his indiscretion.

 A truck driver demands to get through, so impartial third parties move the cars to make way—then put them back in place, continuing the standoff.
-Jerry figures out George's guilt for the damage, and Sid, the neighborhood car parker, assumes George's parking is again at fault.
-Failing to exercise discretion, Jerry surprises a neighborhood boy with the news that his father's store is closing.
+Despite Elaine being pleased with her elaborate sob story, Jerry figures out George's guilt for the damage.
+Sid, the neighborhood car parker, assumes George's parking has caused another fiasco.
+Jerry indiscreetly surprises a neighborhood boy with the news that his father's store is closing.

 The standoff continues into the night, as Newman argues that forward parallel parking stands for societal collapse.
 A woman sympathizes with George, but he drives her away by being too desperate to keep his hat on.
-Even two passing policemen fail to break up the standoff when they take different sides.
+Even two passing policemen fail to break up the standoff when they take opposite sides.

-At Elaine's urging, Jerry settles the score with Mike over being called "phony", finally freeing himself, out of everyone, from the unending standoff.
-However, when he gets home, the match is over.
+At Elaine's urging, Jerry settles the score with Mike over being called "phony", freeing himself, out of everyone, from the unending standoff.
+However, when he gets upstairs, the match is over.